 VOTE BY MAIL

-Even after a successful, safe, and fraud-free election in 2020, rules on mail-in voting remain in flux as states gauge both the success of voting regulation changes that enabled historic turnout and the vote suppressors’ desire to pick and choose the winners before ballots are even cast.
+The COVID-19 pandemic showed the need for nationwide mail-in balloting, since voters should never have to choose between exercising their right to vote and protecting themselves and their families from sickness.
+Despite successful, safe, and fraud-free elections in 2020 and 2022, rules on mail-in voting remain in flux as states gauge both the success of voting regulation changes that enabled historic turnout and the vote suppressors’ desire to pick and choose the winners before ballots are even cast.
+Voter Action Project supports efforts to increase the use of mail-in voting across the country.

 Kyle has over a decade of experience managing digital media and fundraising programs for political and advocacy organizations, including national party committees and dozens of U.S. House, Senate, and Gubernatorial candidates.
 His passion for advancing voting rights led him to create Voter Action Project at this critical time when rights are being trampled on and action on all fronts is needed.